aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/231-map() & filter() functions.md

 ## map() function

-Lists, tuples, sets, dictionaries, etc. are iterables.
+Lists, tuples, sets, dictionaries, etc., are iterables.
 Watch this video till 2:44 only.